 The idea that depression is caused by low dopamine is not new.

-One study published over 20 years ago states that dopamine has wrongly been ignored as a cause of depression and that there’s a large body of evidence that antidepressants that target dopamine can be effective for treating depression.
-(25)
+One study published nearly 30 years ago states that dopamine has wrongly been ignored as a cause of depression and that there’s a large body of evidence that antidepressants that target dopamine can be effective for treating depression.

-More than ten years ago, Harvard Medical School researchers discovered that dopamine dysregulation is implicated in depression.
-(26)
+More than fifteen years ago, Harvard Medical School researchers discovered that dopamine dysregulation is implicated in depression

-Clinical trials have found that people with depression have lowers levels of a major metabolite of dopamine (homovanillic acid) in their central nervous system.
-(27)
+Clinical trials have found that people with depression have lower levels of a major metabolite of dopamine (homovanillic acid) in their central nervous system.

-There’s some evidence that SSRI antidepressants work by indirectly affecting dopamine levels.
-(28)
+There’s some evidence that SSRI antidepressants work by indirectly affecting dopamine levels

-And lastly, there are some antidepressants, like Wellbutrin, that are known to work by increasing dopamine.
-(29)
+And lastly, some antidepressants, like Wellbutrin, are known to work by increasing dopamine.

 Wellbutrin belongs to a class of antidepressants, the norepinephrine–dopamine reuptake inhibitors, which are sometimes prescribed when SSRIs don’t help.